.

 What Is Plant Density in Cultivation?

+Plant density refers to the number of individual plants per unit area.
 It is a very important parameter because, as we will see, plant density conditions the competitiveness of plants to obtain light, nutrients, carbon dioxide, water, and even airflow, which is necessary to facilitate transpiration (when plants release water through their pores).

-With this in mind, the great gurus of indoor weed growing generally recommend a plant density that maximises the available growing space while also allowing sufficient distance for plants to receive inputs and transpire.
+The great gurus of indoor weed growing generally recommend a plant density that maximises the available growing space while also allowing sufficient distance for plants to receive inputs and transpire.
 This is done with a clear goal to not only ensure optimal plant health, but to maximise the yield potential of the plants per square metre.

 Effects of High Density in Marijuana Cultivation